Barbara’s Stage 4 DLBCL Non-Hodgkin’s Lymphoma Story

 What were the side effects of R-CHOP?

 I experienced nausea.
 Then I got the nausea pills down so that I knew when to take them.
 It just takes experimenting, and I think it’s different for everybody.
 That took a while.
-I remember getting dehydrated and having to go to the clinic for fluids I.V.
+I remember getting dehydrated and having to go to the clinic for a fluid IV.
 There were rough spots with the nausea and vomiting.

 »MORE: Managing Chemo Nausea